Frequently Asked Questions

 So, how does it work?

-Entrance fees for our main field are as follows:
+Lavender entrance fees for our main field in Summer are as follows:

 - Under 5's: Free of charge